-The motivation for this perspective originates from two conjectures: The first states that a sequence of symbols (i.e. tokens) is an appropriate representation modality for many predictive tasks (including those involving chemical structure).
+Here, we report the first LLM specifically designed for crystal generation.
+This model is distinctively trained on textual representations of inorganic crystal structures, specifically in the Crystallographic Information File (CIF) format \cite{hall1991crystallographic}, instead of relying solely on natural language corpora, or chemical compositions alone.
+The motivation for this approach originates from two conjectures: The first states that a sequence of symbols (i.e. tokens) is an appropriate representation modality for many predictive tasks, including those involving chemical structure.
 The idea of representing any domain with a sequence of tokens may at first seem counter-intuitive.
-However, consider that even images can be represented this way, and be subject to the autoregressive language modelling of pixels \cite{chen2020generative}.
-This challenges the notion that domain-specific representations, such as graphs for chemical structure, are necessary for superior performance.
-The second conjecture states that LLMs learn more than simply ``surface statistics'' and the conditional probability distribution of tokens.
+However, consider that even images can be represented this way, and be subject to the autoregressive language modeling of pixels \cite{chen2020generative}.
+This challenges the notion that domain-specific representations, such as graphs for chemical structure \cite{chen2019graph}, are necessary for superior performance.
+The second conjecture states that LLMs learn more than simply \textit{surface statistics} and the conditional probability distribution of tokens.
 Indeed, autoregressive pre-training involving next-token prediction may result in learning an effective \textit{world model}: an internalized causal model of the processes generating the target phenomena.
 A model which simply learns spurious correlations in the data is less desirable, as it may have greater difficulty in generalizing beyond the training distribution.
-Recent studies have demonstrated that LLMs trained on sequences of board game play (e.g. Chess and Othello) do indeed track the state of the board, and probes of the internal activations of the model reveal the existence of representations of various abstract concepts specific to the domain. \cite{toshniwal2022chess, li2023emergent} We therefore asked whether a model trained to predict the 3-dimensional coordinates of atoms, digit-by-digit, could learn the chemistry implicit in crystal structures, and generate unseen structures, borrowing from its model of the world of atoms.
+Recent studies have demonstrated that LLMs trained on sequences of board game play (e.g. chess and Othello) do indeed track the state of the board, and probes of the internal activations of the model reveal the existence of representations of various abstract concepts specific to the domain. \cite{toshniwal2022chess, li2023emergent} We therefore asked whether a model trained to predict the 3-dimensional coordinates of atoms, digit-by-digit, could learn the chemistry implicit in crystal structures, and generate unseen structures, borrowing from its model of the world of atoms.